-We get it.
 If your cat has recently gotten a blood test, you’re probably worried about the possible results.
-While your vet will of course go over the results with you, being able to read them yourself can offer some peace of mind and maybe even some answers.
+While your vet will go over the results with you, being able to understand them at least a bit can offer peace of mind.

 Whenever your feline gets sick, it isn’t odd for your vet to request a blood test.
-This workup can tell your vet a lot about your cat and rule out many different diseases.
+This workup can tell your vet a great deal about your cat and rule out many different diseases.
 If something seems off, it can be the first step to a diagnosis.

 When Do Cats Need Bloodwork?

 Several occurrences may lead to your vet ordering bloodwork.
 Anytime your cat seems sick without an apparent cause, your vet is likely to order a test.
 Blood tests look at many different parameters simultaneously, enabling your vet to rule out and confirm various conditions with one sample.
 Some vets may also order bloodwork when your cat first becomes a patient.
 Even if your cat is completely fine, this provides a vital baseline for your feline.
 When they get sick later, your vet will know what their blood results usually look like for comparison.

 Routine blood tests can also check for underlying conditions that may otherwise go unnoticed.
 For this reason, your vet may order annual blood tests every time you see them.
 Older cats are more likely to need bloodwork, as age often leads to the development of certain diseases.

 If your feline is undergoing surgery, a blood test may be required to determine the functioning of the organs before the surgery can be performed.
 This bloodwork is for precaution only and is used to determine surgical risk.